Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Yeah, I noticed.
 Fine motor control an’ all that.
 Did any o’ the bigbrains stop ‘ta think how much that gets exercised in a fight?"

-"...Well... maybe you have a point, but…"
+"...Well... maybe you have a point, but..."

 "So what ‘ya *really* need is someone ‘ta beat on that can take it.
 Well.
 I’m here.
 Wanna go test out my lil’ theory?"

 The answer was yes.
 He could see it an’ smell it.
 Rather’n let Adam torment himself with worries about what he *wanted* ‘ta do versus what he *should* do, Daar didn’t wait.
-He stood up, let Adam use him to get up to his feet…
+He stood up, let Adam use him to get up to his feet...

 The two of them went to go settle scores and work out *frustrations.*